FIREXDF/SSBUFightPlanner/README.md

 ## FightPlanner is a mod manager for SSBU that make modding easier.

-- Disable/Enable mods.
+- Disable/Enable mods
-- Uninstall mods.
+- Uninstall mods
+- 1-Click Install on GameBanana
+- Manage Plugins
+- Launch emulator throught FightPlanner
+- See image/info of the mod
+- Rename mods
+- Change Character slots
 ------------------------------------------------

 ### Build FightPlanner.